I Hate You, Don’t Leave Me: Attachment Disorders To Watch Out For

 Attachment disorders can be hard to identify

 This may be the most confusing attachment style since they can go from one mood to the other quickly.
 They may have other comorbid disorders, including post-traumatic stress disorder (PTSD) from being mistreated or abused as an infant or child.
 They may be argumentative, antisocial, and even abusive at times.
-Substance use disorder is common as they try to self-medicate their PTSD or other issues.
+Substance use disorder and eating disorders are common as they try to self-medicate their PTSD or other issues.
 Those with disorganized unresolved attachment styles do not like to follow the rules, do not care if they hurt others, and are easily angered.

 If you are facing or witnessing abuse of any kind, the National Domestic Violence Hotline is available.
 Call 1-800-799-SAFE (7233) or Text "START" to 88788.
 You can also use the online chat